-I am a high-level thinking, strategy and implementation focused individual.
+I am a high-level thinker, focusing on strategy and implementation.
 I have experience in business planning, work-flow development, product design, services design, project management, business analytics, and the planning of organizational structures.
 I have worked in the retail, education and training, and nonprofit sectors.
 I have also worked with archives and libraries.

 Many of my projects have revolved around the use-of or development-of information based products, necessitating skills in data management and life-cycle process design and life-cycle management.
 I have worked as team lead and on distributed teams.
 I seek out collaborations with subject-matter experts to create collaborative creative works with broad impacts.
 To add spice to the mixture, I often seek out technical collaborations in minority language or script contexts or collaborations where contract law and legal frameworks require thoughtful consideration.